Somaiyanoori/egov_portal/README.md

 3.  **Setup the Frontend:**

     ```bash
-    # Navigate to the frontend directory
+    # Navigate to the frontend directory from the root
     cd frontend

     # Install dependencies